bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 exchanges.*
 *5. SHOULD define how the governing authority, administering authority, and the GF are sustainable under these requirements.*

+1. Envirochem will send an invitation to the other business entity via email.
+2. The receiving party must accept invitation in order to establish a secure connection.

+** Issuance of TSM Credential **

+1. Using the established connection, Envirochem MUST receive a credential request from the business entity.
+2. Continuing from step 1, the business entity will provide the following attributes in the credential request:
+-company_name
+-facility_name
+-facility_address
+-country_operation
+-products_name
+-operation_type
+-infrastructure_type
+3. Envirochem will receive and review the request
+4. Any clarification questions can be asked via the secure messaging function
+5. Once all data is entered and correct, Envirochem will offer the credential to the business entity
+6. Business entity can choose to accept or negotiate the credential to request changes

 ## 2.6.
 Technical Requirements